CarolineMagg/DA_brain/README.md

 |           +-- validation
 ```

-Some run scripts contain the relative paths as outlined above.
+Some run scripts and notebooks contain the relative/absolute paths as outlined above.

 ### Data split

 The split training/test split was 80:20 and the training data is split again into 80:20.
-The split can be performed by calling `GenerateSplit.py`.
+The split can be performed by calling `data_utils/GenerateSplit.py`.

 | Dataset    | # samples | numbers (excl.)          |
 | ---------- |:---------:| ------------------------:|